nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `del -p high 3, 5, 6`

 #### Listing tasks : `ls`
-Lists all tasks in the To-Do List with available list filters.<br>
+Lists all tasks in TARS with available list filters.<br>
 Format:
 * `ls`
 * `ls -all`